ENCCS/performance-programming/content/index.rst

 - Performance analysis: Does your program run in the way you intended?

-We will address these questions in a language and architecture agnostic way as far as possible, with code examples in C (and Fortran, when I have brushed up a bit).
+We will address these questions in a language and architecture agnostic way as far as possible, with code examples in C (and optionally Fortran, in some cases).
 Our main architectural example will be the x86 and its implementations.

 .. prereq::